superctj/observatory-library/README.md

 # Observatory
 A Python library for embedding inference of relational tabular data.
 This repository evolves from the [codebase](https://github.com/superctj/observatory/tree/main) of our VLDB 2024 paper [Observatory: Characterizing Embeddings of Relational Tables](https://www.vldb.org/pvldb/vol17/p849-cong.pdf).

-We are open-sourcing Observatory library for beta-test.
+We are open-sourcing Observatory for a beta test.
 The library is under active development and we welcome feedback and contributions.
 Please feel free to open an issue or submit a pull request.
+Once APIs become stable, we will release the library on `conda` and `pip`.

 ## Installation